dfinity/portal/docs/samples/t-ecdsa-sample.md

 To deploy to IC mainnet, one needs to replace the value in `key_id` fields with the values `"dfx_test_key"` to instead have either `"test_key_1"` or `"key_1"` depending on the desired intent.

 ### Deploy to mainnet via IC SDK
+x
 To [deploy via mainnet](../developer-docs/setup/deploy-mainnet.md), run the following commands:

 ```bash
 npm install
 dfx deploy --network ic
 ```
-If successful, you should see something like this where `ecdsa_example_motoko` is https://a3gq9-oaaaa-aaaab-qaa4q-cai.raw.icp0.io/?id=736w4-cyaaa-aaaal-qb3wq-cai serves up the Candid Web UI (on mainnet) for this particular canister deployed on mainnet.
+If successful, you should see something like this:

 ```bash
 Deployed canisters.